ktor-vi/ws_dotfiles-shellscripts/README.md

 ### Some more fun with shell scripts :

-1.Hello world
+1. Hello world
-2.User input
+2. User input
-3.Make directory
+3. Make directory
-4.Send email
+4. Send email
-5.Some evil stuff you can think of
+5. Some evil stuff you can think of

-#### ...
+## ...
 You decide about the rest